 Degenerative disc disease (DDD) can affect any part of the spine, but it most commonly affects the low back (lumbar spine) or neck (cervical spine).
 Where you have pain will depend on what region of your spine has the disc degeneration.
+You may experience pain at the site of the damaged disc—in your lower back, for instance.

 However, the pain may also radiate (or travel) to another part of your body.
 The nerves that branch off your spine travel to various parts of your body, so if the degenerated disc is pressing on a nerve in your low back—a nerve that is heading down to your legs—you may experience pain in your leg, too.
 The pain message will "travel," and this is called a radiculopathy in the medical world.